 1 boiled egg per person

-Do NOT under any circumstances stir the pot!
-I realise that this is very tempting, but it will interfere with the cooking process.
+Do NOT under any circumstances stir the pot.
+This is very tempting, but it will interfere with the cooking process.

-Heat the extra virgin olive oil in a small pan over a low heat and the kale, roasted until the crunchy, then season and set aside.
-Set aside.
+Heat the extra virgin olive oil in a small pan over a low heat and fry the kale until the crunchy, then season and set aside.

 To serve, mix the quinoa, kale and tamari in a large bowl.
-Spoon portions onto each plate and top with sprinkled nori flakes.
+Spoon portions onto each plate and sprinkle over the nori flakes.
 Place the grilled fish on top of the salad with the coconut, as in the picture.
 Peel and halve the eggs and place on top, adding a grinding of nori seaweed on top of each egg.
-Add a Tbsp of sauerkraut and it’s ready to serve.
+Add a tbsp of sauerkraut and it’s ready to serve.